-Entry Name Possible Operands Comments Page UPDATE_IN_PLACE= YES or NO This value controls whether DIRMAINT will attempt to use DIAGNOSE code X'84' to put directory changes online. be changed using the DIRM OFFLINE and DIRM ONLINE commands.
-31 WRK_UNIT_CLEANUP= ERASE or RENAME This value controls whether the WORKUNIT files will be erased or renamed to WORKSAVE after the completion of the DASD management commands.
-In the event of a failure, they will be renamed to WUCFFAIL in either case.
-32 WRK_UNIT_ONLINE= NO or YES This value controls whether DIRMAINT will include DIRECTXA commands in the middle of a work unit.
+Entry Name Possible Operands Comments Page WRK_UNIT_ONLINE= NO or YES This value controls whether DIRMAINT will include DIRECTXA commands in the middle of a work unit.
 A work unit is a group of DIRMAINT commands created by DIRMAINT itself in response to a DASD management request that requires use of a DATAMOVE service machine to complete the request.
-31
+28